There is no manual for teaching gratitude. In fact, there are many ways to raise grateful kids, and one of those ways is journaling.

 You’ll also need basic supplies such as pens, pencils, markers, and colors.

-All you have to do is sit with your kids a couple of minutes every day to write about their feelings and thoughts.
+All you have to do is sit with your kids for a couple of minutes every day to write about their feelings and thoughts.

 I know that writing can get a little boring for some kids, so feel free to also include creative prompts like making a collage, composing a song, or drawing.